apexskier/go-template-validation/README.md

 ## Goals

 * Find as many issues as possible.
-The default package bails out at the frist error (which makes sense at runtime), but often you'll fix one error only to have to track down the next.
+The default package bails out at the first error (which makes sense at runtime), but often you'll fix one error only to have to track down the next.
 * (at this point) Don't rewrite/maintain a fork of [`"text/template/parse"`](https://golang.org/pkg/text/template/parse/)